SUMMARY

 TAKEAWAYS

-Manufacturers create separate models for distinct audiences, not to cut costs.
+Manufacturers create separate models for distinct target audiences.